joxoleon/knowledge-hub/KnowledgeHub/KnowledgeHub/Resources/Templates/LessonPromptTemplate.md

 3. **Questions Section**:
    - Conclude the lesson with a set of multiple-choice questions in JSON-like format.
+   - **Wrap the questions section** with delimiters:
+       ```
+       {| questions |}
+       [
+           {
+               "id": "example_lesson_q1",
+               "type": "multiple_choice",
+               "proficiency": "basic",
+               "question": "What is Dependency Injection?",
+               "answers": [
+                   "A way to protect data within an object",
+                   "A method to manage object dependencies",
+                   "A programming loop",
+                   "A type of data structure"
+               ],
+               "correctAnswerIndex": 1,
+               "explanation": "Dependency Injection is a design pattern that manages dependencies by injecting them, making code more modular and testable."
+           },
+           // Additional questions following the same structure
+       ]
+       {| endquestions |}
    - **Each question should include**:
      - `id`: A unique identifier based on the lesson ID and question number (e.g., `"solid_principles_q1"`).
      - `type`: `"multiple_choice"`.